Giant's Causeway and Coastal Road Trip

-Lough Neagh is the largest fresh water lake in the British Isles, said to have been formed by the mythical giant Finn McCool during his clash with Scottish rival Benandonar.
-An Area of Special Scientific Interest, visit the Lough Neagh Discovery Centre at Oxford Island, where you'll find tourist information, bird watching facilities, woodland, ponds, wildflower meadows and picnic and play areas.
-Enjoy stunning panoramic views of the lough from the lough side cafe at Antrim Lough Shore Park.
+Lough Neagh is the largest fresh water lake in the British Isles, said to have been formed by the mythical giant Finn McCool.
+Visit the Lough Neagh Discovery Centre at Oxford Island, where you'll find tourist information, bird watching facilities, woodland, ponds, wildflower meadows and picnic and play areas.

 The Jungle NI

-Nearby attractions include The Jungle, a 20 minute drive away, which promises exhilarating experiences like zorbing and high wire tree top adventure as well as overnight accommodation in the form of glamping pods with BBQ facilities and hot tubs.
-A 25 minute drive north east will bring you to the luxurious Galgorm Resort and Spa.
-Stay the night and indulge in a session at their outdoor Thermal Village Spa and 9 hole golf course.
+Nearby attractions include The Jungle, a 20 minute drive away, which promises exhilarating experiences like zorbing and high wire tree top adventure as well as overnight accommodation in the form of glamping pods.

 Galgorm Resort and Spa